slexisvn/query_engine/docs/04-execution/38-window-functions.md

 - `SUM`, `AVG`, and `COUNT` are computed by **prefix sums** — constant time per row, and `COUNT(*)` by index arithmetic — while `MIN` and `MAX` use a **monotonic deque**, linear over the whole partition.
 - `ROW_NUMBER`, `RANK`, and `DENSE_RANK` differ only in how they respond to peers; `LAG` and `LEAD` ignore the frame and index the sorted partition directly.
 - Window expressions sharing a `PARTITION BY` are grouped so the partitioning pass and the input expressions are computed once.
+- `ROWS`, `GROUPS`, and `RANGE` offsets count positions, peer groups, and ordering-value distance respectively.
+The current implementation supports all three.
-- On overflow, every chunk is written twice — once in arrival order, once **hash-partitioned by partition key** — each spilled row carries a global **ordinal**, and results are merged back into input order with a priority queue.
+- On overflow, chunks are written once in arrival order and once **per partitioning group**.
+A global **ordinal** lets the priority queue merge results back into input order.

 Next: [chapter 39](39-memory-and-spilling.md) collects the memory budget that all of these operators share, and asks what "the same answer" means once spilling starts.